 The two overarching aims of this course are to (1) develop students' abilities to synthesise literature and evidence from a variety of sources and (2) communicate knowledge and insights to a range of audiences by alternative means.
-These aims are achieved by first focusing on the research process including the questions asked, the methodologies used, and the quality of the evidence produced, noting its strengths and weaknesses.
-Knowledge mobilisation (KM) follows and is worked through a pedagogy that is collaborative and interactive including case studies and problem-based learning.
-Assessments structure the learning process and include weekly verbal and written reporting, policy briefs, social media, blogs and other methods reaching beyond traditional academic communication.
-Term projects completed in groups and individually are the main foci of the assessments in the course.
+These aims are achieved by first focusing on the research process including the questions asked, the methodologies used,

 Theory is introduced throughout the schedule however the course also has an applied/practical orientation.
 By the end of this course, students will be able to mobilise knowledge for policy and programme impact by collecting and assimilating relevant research, developing communication strategies to target specific audiences and employing alternative techniques and tools to deliver insights.